 Here is a good picture tutorial if you are still confused: Cleaning Mussels.

-Now that you are ready to make mussels here is what you do: take the mussels that are alive and set them aside.
+Now that you are ready to make Mussels With Smoked Spanish Paprika here is what you do: take the mussels that are alive and set them aside.
 Using a dutch oven or pot heat the olive oil over medium heat and add onion and garlic.
 Sauté until translucent.

 Add in the can of diced tomatoes, white wine (or red wine, chicken broth or beer) and the Spanish smoked paprika and let boil for 2 minutes.
 Put the mussels in the pot or dutch oven, cover with a lid and continue to boil for 5-8 minutes (until most mussels are open).

-If you enjoy seafood I hope you will give mussels a try!
+If you enjoy seafood I hope you will give Mussels With Smoked Spanish Paprika a try!

 Is there anything you love to eat now that you would not eat as a child?